 Truancy violates Pennsylvania law and is a major violation of Central Catholic policy.
-A truant student will be suspended from school until his parents meet with the Assistant Principal for Student Affairs.
-Repeated truancy will be reported to the student's local school district truant officer and may be cause for dismissal from Central Catholic.
+A truant student will be suspended from school until his parents meet with the Administration.
+Truancy is 3 unexcused absences from school ('T' in PowerSchool).
+The student's district magistrate or local school district will be notified.
+Repeated truancy, habitual truancy, or 6 or more unexcused absences will be referred to the Discipline Review Board pending dismissal from Central Catholic.
+(Note: unexcused absences and truancy days do not need to be in a row)